Meridaw/Vanilla-Macros/Warrior/Revenge.md

 ## BattleShout, else Revenge
-Use BattleShout if BattleShout is missing. else cast Shield Block.
+Use BattleShout if BattleShout is missing. else cast Revenge.
 ```
 /run local z=0 for i=1,27 do t=UnitBuff("player",i) if (t and string.find(t,"BattleShout")) then z=1 break end end if z==1 then CastSpellByName("Revenge") else CastSpellByName("Battle Shout") end UIErrorsFrame:Clear()
 ```